 The Trustees are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the charity and to enable them to ensure that the financial statements comply with the Charities and Trustee Investment (Scotland) Act 2005 and the Charities Accounts (Scotland) Regulations 2006 (as amended).
 They are also responsible for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 The Trustees are responsible for the maintenance and integrity of the charity and financial information on the congregation's website.

-Approved by the Trustees and signed on their behalf,
+Approved by the Trustees and signed on their behalf.

-Rev Richard Buckley Interim Moderator Noël A Peacock Session Clerk W Harold Laird Clerk to the Congregational Board
+Rev Richard Buckley Interim Moderator Noël A Peacock Session Clerk W Harold Laird

+Clerk to the Congregational Board

-Date: 11th March 2019
+Date: 9th March 2020

-Independent Examiner's Report to the Trustees of Sandyford Henderson Memorial Church
+Independent Examiner's Report to the Trustees of Sandyford Henderson Memorial Church for the year ended 31 December 2019

-I report on the financial statements of the charity for the year ended 31 December 2018 which are set out on pages 12 to 22.
+I report on the financial statements of the charity for the year ended 31 December 2019 which are set out on pages 12 to 22.